hantsy/spring-webmvc-functional-sample/README.md

     }
 ```

-Check out the [source codes](https://github.com/hantsy/spring-webmvc-functional-sample) from my Github , and compare it with [the codes of demonstrating Reactive stack](https://github.com/hantsy/spring-reactive-sample) yourself.
+Check out the [source codes](https://github.com/hantsy/spring-webmvc-functional-sample) from my Github , and compare it with [the codes](https://github.com/hantsy/spring-reactive-sample)  that I had written to demonstrate Reactive stack .